 Tel: Psychological Support Line – 0151 473 0303

-If you need immediate support, you can also attend your GP or local A & E department outside of office hours.
+If you need immediate support, you can also attend your GP or local A & E department outside normal office hours.

 The Trust was set up in 1997 in memory of Charlie Waller, a young man who took his own life whilst suffering from depression.
 Shortly after his death, his family founded the Trust in order to educate young people on the importance of staying mentally well and how to do so.